Case Study: How You Can Copy Nordstrom’s Secrets to Massive Retail Success

 The summary of each standard should include three points:

 1. Why the service is of value (why we’re doing this in the first place)

 2. The emotional response the customer should feel

 3. The expected method for accomplishing the service in question.

 It’s important to use this exact formulation so that your employees — your empowered employees — know when and why it may be appropriate to deviate from the service delivery method you have recommended.
-“Most of all, it’s important to realise that standards and employee autonomy aren’t conflicting forces,” Mr. Solomon concludes.
+“Most of all, it’s important to realize that standards and employee autonomy aren’t conflicting forces,” Mr. Solomon concludes.
 “You need autonomy and you need standards, and the two need to work in harmony.”

 Are there Other Keys to Retail Success?

 Sure it cannot be just about customer management and employee policy.
 Business Insider lists 3 key factors that help Nordstrom to beat retailers from Macy’s to T.J.
 Maxx.
-Great customer service, i.e. factor #1 is what we know the best, and already researched.
+Great customer service, i.e. factor #1 is what we know the best and already researched.

 Besides that, Business Insider points of the retail outlet business.
 According to the company’s 2014 Investor Presentation, Nordstrom Rack that has grown from 17% to 24% of company’s operations in five years.
 Consider that Nordstrom has increased sales from $US 8 Billion in 2009 to $US 13 Billion in 2014, so the Nordstrom Rack is a huge cash machine for the company.

 There is only a 10-20% overlap between Nordstrom Rack customers and the high-end department store, meaning that plenty of people are still paying full-price too.
-The Nordstrom Racks are small operation that can be set up quickly.
-Nordstrom has opened more than 70 Rack locations since 2010, and has plans to build dozens more.
+The Nordstrom Racks are a small operation that can be set up quickly.
+Nordstrom has opened more than 70 Rack locations since 2010 and has plans to build dozens more.